Hiram Fine Arts Workshop

 Other Requirements for Participation

 Reference: On the registration form, students are asked to provide the name, title, telephone number and email address of a teacher or guidance counselor who is willing to serve as a reference on their behalf.
 We assume that references are aware that students have used their names and that they may be contacted.

 Register Early!
 Space is Limited!

 The first applicants to complete the registration process in its entirety and submit their full payment will be considered for acceptance.
 High school students who are rising sophomores, juniors and seniors are welcome to register.
 Spaces will be filled on a first-come, first-served basis.
-Preference will be given to juniors and seniors.

 Notification of Acceptance